 1. Avoid assumptions

 You know what they say about assuming things.
 When you make assumptions as a project manager, you’re missing out on and ignoring key information that could make or break your project.
+You can have the best critical thinking skills in the office, but making the wrong assumption can undo all your hard work.

 A big part of critical thinking is digging into reasoning and probing for evidence rather than drawing your own immediate conclusions.
 When you’re pitched a new project — and during the course of the entire project — question any preconceived notions (yours or theirs).
 Ensure you’re given concrete evidence for the viability of the project, and look for any holes in the process or strategy that could impact your team.